Part 1 of a 6 Part Series on Deploying on Google Cloud Platform

 We will be examining each of the 5 approaches over the coming weeks and wrap it all up with an article that talks about our findings in the context of all five approaches.

-For our first article in the series we will be examining how to deploy a 3 tiered application on Google Cloud Platform using Google Compute Engine.
+For our first article in the series we will be deploying an application on Google Cloud Platform using Google Compute Engine.

 Deploying with Google Compute Engine